 No matter what you do, and what your goals may be, always dress with intention and purpose.

 Fling it over an arm for a ‘cool and confident’ vibe.

 COLOUR PALETTE & PRINT

 Depending on your job and environment, there may be some ensembles better suited to your needs than others, but softening the colour palette to neutrals is always a failsafe way to adhere to a stricter dress code.
 Toned down all-cream or beige looks always win on the sophistication front, no question.

-If you want to shake things up a bit but still keep it professional, opt for a classic print like checks, stripes or polka dots.
+If you want to shake things up a bit but still keep it professional and dress professionally for work, opt for a classic print like checks, stripes or polka dots.
 My personal staple has become a pair of checked tapered trousers; they’re a little more exciting than simple black trousers while still being appropriate, and easy to style with smart blouses and shoes.